joomdev/Mighty-Addons/README.md

 * Fixed: Removed Elementor default scheme colors

 ### 1.3.2
-* Fixed: Images fetch in Gallery, when request not completed.
+* Fixed: Images fetch in Gallery when request not completed.

 ### 1.3.1
 It was hard to find these bugs, but we found it and voila: